 Avocados are bursting with 10 health benefits and are so strongly associated with fertility and aphrodisiacs that the Aztecs would lock up virgin daughters during avocado harvest time to keep them safe.
 Read the details and check out the infographic below on this wonderful Superfood.

 Some people avoid avocados due to their high fat content.
-Most of us know by now that avocados have the kind of fat that actually help you lose weight!
+Most of us know by now that avocados have the kind of fat that actually helps you lose weight!

 Avocado has twice the potassium of a banana.
-It also contain vitamin E, niacin, and riboflavin.
-That is definitely nutrient dense!
+It also contains vitamin E, niacin, and riboflavin.
+That is definitely nutrient-dense!

 2. A Source of Healthy Fat

 They help increase good cholesterol.
 Avocados are full of fat, but adding avocados to the diet can increase HDL and decrease triglycerides.
 They are high in potassium, which supports healthy blood pressure.

 “I use a lot of spices, fresh veggies and fruit, extra virgin olive oil, nuts, avocado, soybeans and organic ingredients as often as possible.
 We need fat in our diets and using the healthier fats is key.” ~ Todd English

 Avocados will help your body make more glutathione than many other foods.
 Glutathione has been found to help prevent some kinds of cancers.